Sports Massage in NE Portland

 Runners and Cyclists

-In my practice I frequently see runners and cyclists dealing with shortened hip flexors that restrict hip extension and contribute to low back discomfort, sacroiliac joint pain, and knee or IT band issues.
+Running and cycling place repetitive stress on the hips and legs.
+Many athletes develop chronically tight hip flexors, hamstrings, calves, and IT bands from long training hours.
+In my practice I frequently see Portland runners and cyclists dealing with shortened hip flexors that restrict hip extension and contribute to low back discomfort, sacroiliac joint pain, and knee or IT band issues.

 By working through the hip flexors and their attachment sites along with the surrounding muscle groups, sports massage helps restore balance, improve stride mechanics, and support recovery between training sessions.